 Order of opponents: No matter who you pick, you’ll face your opponents in this order: Stage 1: vs. Siren, Stage 2: vs. Saimon, Stage 3: vs. Mr. Justice, Stage 4: vs. Bloody Wolf, Stage 5: vs. Chinta Nemoto, Stage 6: vs. (Unnamed Boss).
 The Unnamed Boss is female, carries a large scythe, and looks to be a ‘Witch’ character, although she is not named at all.
 I didn’t find the last boss to be any more difficulty then the regular characters, although she can use any of the 5 selectable characters’ power shots, and does so often.
 The Witch seems to have not been ‘completed’ by the programmers.
 By this I mean that her lack of a name, the lack of a ‘versus’ screen before your match with her (you get the versus screen before the other matches), and the fact that your character doesn’t have a winning quote to direct at her (your character gives the same quote that they gave to Chinta Nemoto) makes me wonder if the programmers didn’t have the time to add these things before the game went out to arcades.

 Points: You get points for: breaking each of your opponents’ targets (different amounts are given every time you smash one – I’m not sure what determines the amount), going through a round without having any of your targets broken, successfully taunting your opponent, and how much time is left on the clock when you beat an opponent in each round.
 I have gotten over 100,000 points only once at this point, and it’s important to note that your Score Counter resets to zero once you continue -meaning you only have 1 Credit in which to set a high score – lose a match, and that’s it.
 This makes for a great 1 Credit challenge, however.
-Interestingly, the high score screen on Battle Flip Shot requires you to get at least 250,000 points to even put in your initials (the game nor memory card would actually save your high score once you turned off the Neo Geo AES, however, so it’s good to invest in a dry erase board – the ultimate way to save high scores on games).
+Interestingly, the high score screen on Battle Flip Shot requires you to get at least 250,000 points to even put in your initials (the game nor memory card would actually save your high score once you turned off the Neo Geo AES UNLESS you had a unibios installed – my unibios 3.3 saves high scores on most games but it’s so hard to get a high score on this game that I can’t confirm if it would save or not).

 Difficulty: You cannot select the difficulty in this game the way you can in many Neo Geo AES games (probably because this game was only intended as an arcade release).
 Had I only played the game for a short amount of time, I would have described the difficulty as ‘Hard,’ but once I learned the game’s nuances, I would back that off to ‘Normal’ difficulty.
 Although the bouncing of the ball and destruction of your opponents’ targets can be a bit random, there’s no randomness to how well you play defense and protect your own targets – either you do it well or you don’t.
 Utilizing the slide move, directing the ball to the best of your ability, and knowing when to use super shots or when to simply deflect the ball – all of these elements play an important role in helping you win.
 Some opponents, like Siren, play aggressively (use super shots constantly) and can be a bit tougher, while others, like Saimon, rely more on simply deflecting the ball, and are easier to beat.
 Another thing I noticed is that sometimes your opponent simply mirrors what YOU do – if you don’t use a lot of super shots, then they won’t use a lot of super shots.
 If you use super shots on all the time, they’ll use super shots all the time.